The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 I'll bet you they don't know but one paragraph, if that, about George Washington.

-I'll bet you that they what they've been told about Abraham Lincoln is if he could have kept slavery, he would have.
+I'll bet you that what they've been told about Abraham Lincoln is if he could have kept slavery, he would have.

 I bet they've been taught that, but I'll bet you I know they can't read or do math at a ninth grade level.

-But boy do they understand how unfair this country has been.
+But boy, do they understand how unfair this country has been.

-I'll bet you they understand that the real owners of this country, the minorities, African Americans, Latinos, and Hispanics, continue to get short shifted, continue to get disrespected, continue to be fired.
+I'll bet you they understand that the real owners of this country, the minorities, African Americans, Latinos, and Hispanics, continue to get short-shifted, continue to get disrespected, continue to be fired.

 They understand all of that.